junxit/us-congress-code/title-42/chapter-7/sec-655a.md

 ### Effective Date of 1998 Amendment

 Amendment by Pub.
 L. 105–220 effective July 1, 1999, see section 311 of Pub.
-L. 105–220, set out as a note under section 49a of Title 29, Labor.
+L. 105–220, formerly set out as a note under section 49a of Title 29, Labor.

 ### Effective Date of 1996 Amendment